pysan3/Norg-Tutorial/norg_tutorial.md

 ## Table Syntax

 The table syntax is one of the most powerfull, but really tricky thing in norg's specification.
 I will try my best to explain.
+Even if it's hard to comprehend, skim through til the [Table Format Examples](#table-format-examples) section and you might get the hang of it.

 There are two syntax to define a table, one easy but limited and one that is very extensible.